Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 What Is Gentreo?

 Gentreo “provides self-help services at your specific direction.”
-It is a platform that allows you to prepare a will and several other estate planning documents based on your answers to questions and the information that you input.
+It is a platform that allows you to prepare a will, several other estate planning documents, a revocable living trust, a pet trust, and medical and financial power of attorney.

 How Gentreo Works